 Clicking the heels of your red shoes together is a good start, but it'll take a bit more effort (sorry).

 Instead of relying on wishes and luck, we take a more systematic approach to suppressing negative content.
 First, we identify existing content.
 This means we look at your social media presence, articles, blogs, and Wikipedia pages are identified.
 Technical aspects of each existing content piece are examined, as are the types of content, and search engine optimization factors.
 We're really trying to understand "user intent" so we can solve the problem more effectively for our client by understanding what people are really looking for.
-This helps us understand "why" people and engines think the content is deserving of high marks.
+This helps us understand why people and engines think certain content is deserving of high marks.

 After this, high quality additional content based on the objective is created.
 We work to make the experience better for the user.
 In so doing we not only help our clients, but make the web better for everyone.